-If possible, it is very important to establish an Advance Care Plan (ACP) and Lasting Power of Attorney (LPA) while the person living with dementia has capacity.
+If possible, it’s very important to establish an Advance Care Plan (ACP) and Lasting Power of Attorney (LPA) while the person living with dementia has capacity.

-An Advance Care Plan is a document in which the person sets out their wishes for their future medical and personal care, including residential care (please see Sources of support at the end of this leaflet).
+An Advance Care Plan is a document in which the person sets out their wishes for their future medical and personal care, including residential care.

-There are two types of Lasting Power of Attorney, in which the person with dementia appoints an Attorney to manage their ‘Health and Welfare’ or ‘Property and Financial’ affairs – as and when they no longer have the capacity to do so (please see Sources of Support).
+There are two types of Lasting Power of Attorney, in which the person with dementia appoints an Attorney to manage their ‘Health and Welfare’ or ‘Property and Financial’ affairs – as and when they no longer have the capacity to do so.

 Wherever possible, the person with dementia should be consulted and involved in decisions about their future care.
 If this is no longer possible, decisions should be made in the person’s best interests, ideally with the agreement of all close family members, and possibly the involvement of the person’s social worker or other involved health professionals.

-It can sometimes be helpful to have an experienced assessor suggest the conversation about a care home, both to the person with dementia and to other family members.
+It can sometimes be helpful to have an experienced assessor introduce the conversation about a care home, both to the person with dementia and to other family members.

 Social and financial assessment